VirtualVidhya/content-website/content/c++/exercises/variables and iostream.md

 }
 ```

-The program expects you to enter an integer value, that user input value will be put into an integer variabled as `x`.
+The program expects you to enter an integer value, that user input value will be put into an integer variable as `x`.

 Predict the output that results when you enter the following types of input: